 Case Study #4 – Booking.com

 Ecommerce platforms activate a slightly different social proof concept – real-time user conversions and activity.
-A great example of this technique in 2022 is how Booking.com uses an automated software solution to display current user data on their travel booking platform.
+A great example of this technique is how Booking.com uses an automated software solution to display current user data on their travel booking platform.

 What Made This Example Successful?

 Consumers are often inspired to purchase something based on a visual cue or suggestion.
 For example, Costco Wholesale and Sam's Club activate a similar strategy in their warehouses by offering product samples for customers to try.

 Some of the critical items Booking.com display's in real-time include: